n8nhackers/n8n-nodes-document-generator/README.md

 ```

 I recommend using this method if you want to send multiple invoices.

+## Helpers
+Now the node supports helpers to filter

 ## Doubts about templates syntax
 Please, check the [official page](https://handlebarsjs.com/guide/expressions.html#basic-usage) to review all the existing expressions in Handlebars.